 The Early Childhood Fellowship provides a model of professional development that connects knowledge and application through a curriculum that integrates seminal theoretical models with best practices in prevention and early intervention.
-The Fellowship infuses an emphasis on relationship building and workforce wellbeing in order to build a collaborative learning community that will provide sustained support for Fellows' professional and personal growth both during and following the completion of the program.
-The Fellowship integrates a sociocultural lens throughout the training to create a learning environment that honors the strengths and challenges that characterize the diverse communities of Los Angeles County.
+The Fellowship infuses an emphasis on relationship building and workforce wellbeing to build a collaborative learning community that will provide sustained support for Fellows' professional and personal growth both during and following the completion of the program.
+In addition, the Fellowship integrates a sociocultural lens throughout the training to create a learning environment that honors the strengths and challenges that characterize diverse and under-resourced communities.